portainer/portainer/README.md

 Portainer allows you to rapidly deploy containers using `App Templates`.

-By default [Portainer templates](https://raw.githubusercontent.com/portainer/templates/master/templates.json) will be used but it also let you define your own templates.
+By default [Portainer templates](https://raw.githubusercontent.com/portainer/templates/master/templates.json) will be used but you can also define your own templates.

 Add the `--templates` flag and specify the external location of your templates when starting Portainer: